 - Check with your school or organization to get approval for the membership and to discuss what resources the school is willing to provide.

 - Talk to the principal about the goals and values of Odyssey of the Mind.
+You will find a lot of information about Odyssey under our Coordinators tab.

 - Get approval for this extracurricular activity.